James Goodwin Hall: Personal life

-Hall first married Ida Belle Thomas (1892-1974) in 1921 in San Diego, California.
-They had a son Howard Earle Coffin Hall (1923-2012).
+Hall first married Ida Belle Thomas (1892–1974) in 1921 in San Diego, California.
+They had a son Howard Earle Coffin Hall (1923–2012).
 The couple divorced in 1927.

 Hall married a second time to Anne Valliant Burnett Tandy, the heiress of the 6666 Ranch, in 1932.
 They moved to Fort Worth, Texas and had a daughter, Anne Windfohr Marion.
 Hall's last marriage was to Tamara Cecil and the couple moved to New York City.

 World War II

-Hall played a crucial and intimate military role during World War II utilizing the relatively new photo reconnaissance technology.
+Hall played a military role during World War II utilizing the relatively new photo reconnaissance technology.
 First as squadron commander of the 13th Photographic Reconnaissance Squadron, the 7th Group for the Eighth Air Force, and then later as Director of Reconnaissance and Photography for the Ninth Air Force.
 He would direct the promotion, development, and application of this technology.
-The photos would provide location precision and detailed imaging that, with increasing application, mapped much of Germany’s critical positions in the European theater in preparation for the D-Day invasion.
+The photos mapped much of Germany's critical positions in the European theater in preparation for the D-Day invasion.

 Aviation: During World War II, Hall flew both the P-38 and the RAF Spitfire.
 The Lockheed P-38 Lightning is an American single-seat, twin piston-engine fighter.
 The Spitfire was a British single-seat fighter aircraft used by the Royal Air Force (RAF) and other Allied countries during WWII.
 He also flew twin and four-engine bombers, specifically F-3A, the Douglas A-20 Havoc, a modified light bomber.